hikiku/WoodBlock/README.md

 # Wood Block

-A tiny implementation of IEC-61499 on Arduino.
+It is a tiny C++ IEC-61499 library for Arduino and IoT (Internet Of Things).